 Web Real-Time Communication, or WebRTC, provides users with another method for connecting an Orchid Core VMS server with a client, so that the client may view good quality, live and recorded video.
 One of the main benefits of WebRTC is that it allows for viewing full-bandwidth video without requiring the client device to download and use a Plugin.
-WebRTC in Chrome decodes and renders video using accelerated Graphics Processing Unit (GPU) technology.
+In WebRTC mode, the web browser decodes and renders video using accelerated Graphics Processing Unit (GPU) technology.
 This method requires fewer resources than software decoding which allows for good quality video for a greater number of Players.